-- 3.3.1 Outside trash receptacles, loading docks, open storage areas and utility boxes shall be screened from public sidewalks, streets and other areas from which the property is visible.
+- 3.3.1 Outside refuse containers, loading docks, open storage areas and utility boxes shall be screened from public sidewalks, streets, adjacent properties, alleys, and other areas from which the property is visible.
 Screening for such areas shall be opaque and be provided for by means of walls or solid fences.
-Landscape screening is not acceptable. - 3.3.2 All utility boxes, which include electric transformers, switch gearboxes, cable television boxes, telephone pedestals and boxes, shall be screened on the sides visible from the public rights-of-way - 3.3.3 Screening enclosures for refuse containers and service areas shall be incorporated into building architecture and utilize the same materials as the principle building to be greatest degree practicable.
+Landscape screening is not acceptable. - 3.3.2 All utility boxes, which include electric transformers, switch gearboxes, cable television boxes, telephone pedestals and boxes, shall be screened on the sides visible from the public rights-of-way - 3.3.3 Screening enclosures for refuse containers (including trash receptacles and dumpsters) and service areas shall be incorporated into building architecture and utilize the same materials as the principle building to the greatest degree practicable.
 Trash receptacles and dumpsters shall be entirely screened from view and enclosed by a solid, gated wall or fence.
 Screen walls and fences shall be one foot higher than the object being screened.
-An opaque metal gate shall be included where required for complete screening.
-The trash enclosure shall be sited so the service vehicle can conveniently access the enclosure and maneuver without backing onto a public right of way. - 3.3.4 All trash containers must be covered.
+An opaque gate shall be included where required for complete screening.
+The trash enclosure shall be sited so the service vehicle can conveniently access the enclosure and maneuver without backing onto a public right of way.